ziqizhang/jate/docs/guide/algorithms.md

 result = jate.extract_corpus(docs, algorithm="ncvalue")
 ```

 Improves on C-Value by considering which other terms co-occur with the candidate.
+When sentence-level position data is available (default with all extractors), NC-Value uses **adjacency-based context** — words immediately before/after term occurrences — as described in the original paper.
+The context score uses the formula `weight(w) = t(w) / n` where `t(w)` is how many unique terms word `w` appears adjacent to and `n` is the total number of unique terms with context.

 ---